botpress/docs/docs/main/content.md

 ### Carousel
 A carousel is an array of cards.
 This collection of cards can either be presented as a horizontally scrolling slide or a vertical message stack, depending on the channel.
 ### File
 The file content type is currently only supported by channel-vonage.
 It allows you to upload a pdf file which the user can download from the chat.
 In addition, you can add an optional title which will appear as a message under the file.
+When loading a file from a variable url, you may need to use triple braces to unescape the url i.e., ```{{{temp.fileUrl}}}```.
 ### Image
 To show an image with an optional title in the chat window, you can use the _Image_ content element.
-Supported image formats are .tiff, .jpg, .png, .jpeg, .gif, .bmp, .tif
+Supported image formats are .tiff, .jpg, .png, .jpeg, .gif, .bmp, .tif.
+When loading an image from a variable url, you may need to use triple braces to unescape the url i.e., ```{{{temp.imageUrl}}}```.
 ### Location
 The location content type is currently only supported by channel-vonage.
 It generates a message showing a location with an optional address and title.
 Required parameters to complete this content element are longitude and latitude.
 ### Single Choice